Skip to main content

 ❌ Pierceable gas canisters

-Pierceable gas canisters require the canister itself to be punctured by the user and do not include any safety features for keeping the gas safely contained in the canister, hence why it is prohibited.
+These require the canister to be punctured by the user and don't have any safety features to keep the gas contained, which is why they're not allowed.

 ❌ Aerosol gas canisters

-Aerosol gas canisters, including the CP250, are often used in low cost camping stoves which place the canister very close to the heat and flame, hence being a fire risk.
-This type of canister and stove are banned across Australia due to their increased fire risk
+Aerosol gas canisters (including the CP250) are often used in low-cost camping stoves that place the canister very close to the heat and flame, making them a fire risk.
+This type of canister and stove is banned across Australia due to the increased fire hazard.

 ❌ Electric hobs or hot plates